The importance of learning to swim at school

 Drowning is the third most common cause of accidental death in children.
 Here at Swim England, we believe all children should have the opportunity to learn how to swim and be taught how to stay safe in and around water.

-While many children learn to swim out side of school, for some, school provides the only opportunity they have to learn these vital lifesaving skills.
+Many children learn to swim outside of school.
+But for some, primary school will be the only opportunity they have to learn these vital lifesaving skills.

 Support for primary schools